 How to get to your interview

-You’ve done your research, prepped some questions and answers, and are fired up for the main event.
+You’ve researched, prepped some questions and answers, and are fired up for the main event.
 But you get lost on your way and end up being 20 minutes late without being able to call.
 Disaster.
-To avoid such an incident damaging your chances of getting the job, plan out how you’re going to get to your interview.
+To avoid such an incident damaging your chances of getting the job, plan out how you will get to your interview.

-Please spend some time looking at the route and how long it will take.
+Please look at the route and how long it will take.
 Then, give yourself plenty of extra time to account for traffic or other unforeseen delays.
 You can even practice the route if it’s nearby, as this can help reduce some of the anxiety on the interview day.

 If your interview takes place remotely, you don’t have to worry about route planning.
 However, you need to make sure that you have your technology tested and working.
 A quick brush-up on your digital technology skills can help if you need to.

-A quick run-through of things like your webcam, headset, internet connection, and presentation (if applicable) is an essential part of preparing for a job interview online.
+A quick run-through of things like your webcam, headset, internet connection, and presentation (if applicable) is essential to preparing for a job interview online.

-The final part of your interview prep should be practice for the day itself.
-Even if you have everything planned out in your mind or written down on paper, you’ll want to spend time perfecting how you’re going to say it.
+The final part of your interview prep should be practice for the day.
+Even if you have everything planned out in your mind or written down on paper, you’ll want to spend time perfecting how you will say it.
 Here are some areas to focus on:

 Your voice and body language